When you pour a cup of coffee, where do you direct your attention?

-To illustrate the concept, Lee suggests that clinicians should avoid internally focused instructions such as “take longer strides” and, instead, place markings on the floor and instruct the patient to step on each mark.
+To illustrate the concept, Lee suggests that instead of giving internally focused instructions such as “take longer strides,” clinicians should place markings on the floor and instruct the patient to step on each mark.
 Such outcome-oriented directions would help patients improve their gait without obsessing over their bodies.

 “While experimental research into the benefits of an external focus of attention during prosthetic skill training is pending,” Lee concludes, “evidence from other clinical models have shown that adopting an external focus can enhance motor performance and benefit long-term learning.”